With St. Patrick’s Day right around the corner, everyone turns Irish!

-And besides planning your pub crawl to celebrate, you can once again head over to the annual St. Patrick’s Day Parade returning to NYC after 2020’s cancellation and 2021’s virtual parade.
+And besides planning your pub crawl to celebrate, you can once again head over to the annual St. Patrick’s Day Parade returning to NYC this morning/afternoon.
+The annual event returned after 2020’s cancellation and 2021’s virtual parade for the first time in-person again last year.

 The parade actually dates back fourteen years earlier than the signing of the Declaration of Independence, and has carried on as a NYC tradition ever since March 17, 1762.
 According to the NYC St. Patrick’s Parade website, it’s “the oldest and largest parade in the world.”